dustinfast/PTC-Sim/README.md

 Change 'Running' log output to 'Started' (see sim_bos.start) bos loco cmds
 Consolidate lib sections under one class each?
-Ensure normalized app name - LocoSim is web app, loco_sim is python?
+Ensure normalized app name - LocoBOSS is web app, LocoBOSS is python?
 LocoBOSS?
 Better output on connection error
 PEP8 file headers, imports, and docstrings
 Privatize necessary members and do validation on public members